Quezon City's 5th congressional district

 Quezon City's 5th congressional district is one of the six congressional districts of the Philippines in Quezon City.
 It has been represented in the House of Representatives of the Philippines since 2013.
 Previously included in the 2nd district, it includes the barangays bordering the northern enclave of Caloocan more popularly known as Novaliches.
-Primarily a residential area, it is currently represented in the 20th Congress by Patrick Michael Vargas of the Lakas–CMD (Lakas).
+Primarily a residential area, it is currently represented in the 20th Congress by Patrick Michael Vargas of the Partido Federal ng Pilipinas (PFP) and Serbisyo sa Bayan Party (SBP).